July 2008

 1. Plan your route.
 Before making a trip, use a Metro map and the official RATP Paris Metro route planner to find the shortest route with the least number of line changes.
 Station to station a Metro train will take just over a minute.
 Making connections will cost you about 3 minutes at small interchanges with few intersecting lines and up to fifteen minutes at mega stations Chatelet Les Halles, Gare du Nord, Gare Montparnasse, Saint-Lazare.
 These stations are enormous, sprawling, multi-level, and likely confusing (especially Chatelet Les Halles).
 You could be walking up to a kilometer to reach the next train platform.
 If you’re changing trains more than twice, search for a more direct route.

-2. Don’t wait till Monday morning or the first day of the month to buy your Metro ticket t+ or Carte Orange for the week.
-The lineups for both vending machines and ticket windows are extremely long on these particular days, since Carte Orange expires on Sunday evening / last day of the month.
+2. Don’t wait till Monday morning or the first day of the month to buy your Paris Metro tickets or Navigo Semaine for the week.
+The lineups for both vending machines and ticket windows are extremely long on these particular days, since Navigo Semaine expires on Sunday evening / last day of the month.
 Thus, an unusually large number of people will be renewing their pass.

 3. Take the RER if you can, even if it means back tracking on the Metro.
 With far fewer stops and higher speed, the RER is almost always faster than the Metro.
 Use it as much as possible.